kasper/phoenix/API.md

 ## 6. Storage

-Use the `Storage`-object to store values accross reloads and reboots as JSON.
+Use the `Storage`-object to store values across reloads and reboots as JSON.

 ```java
 class Storage